What is Functional Testing? Types and Example (Full Guide)

 • Execute the tests (either automated or manually)

-• Ensure that the desired outputs are generated – e.g.: each mathematical function works as intended, the final result is given correctly in all cases, the formula history is displayed accurately, etc.
+• Ensure that the application generates the desired outputs—for example, each mathematical function works as intended, the final result appears correctly in all cases, and the formula history displays accurately.

 For more on how to create a functional test, you can see a full guide on how to write an automated functional test for this example.